EzioPeter/viplanner/README.md

 2. NVIDIA Isaac-Sim <br>

 	The planner can be executed within Nvidia Isaac Sim.
-It is implemented as part of the [Orbit Framework](https://isaac-orbit.github.io/).
-For details on how to employ it, please refer to [ViPlanner Omniverse Extension](omniverse/README.md).
+It is implemented as part of the [Orbit Framework](https://isaac-orbit.github.io/) with an own extension.
+For details, please see [Omniverse Extension](./omniverse/README.md).

 ### Model Download
 The latest model is available to download: [[checkpoint](https://drive.google.com/file/d/1PY7XBkyIGESjdh1cMSiJgwwaIT0WaxIc/view?usp=sharing)] [[config](https://drive.google.com/file/d/1r1yhNQAJnjpn9-xpAQWGaQedwma5zokr/view?usp=sharing)]